datnguyenminh/datnguyenminh.github.io/_pages/about.md

 - Phone: 1-514-228-7015 (Office)

+**Favorite Quote**
+- "There is no substitute for hard work."" - Thomas A. Edison

 **Awards**

-**Favorite Quote**
-- There is no substitute for hard work. - “Thomas A. Edison”